When and where did this breed originate? They were developed in 1880s England by a man named William Cook. He is also responsible for creating

 Buff ducks.

 What is a hallmark feature of the breed?
 Their fluffy feathers and beautiful buff coloration, achieved by crossing various breeds together over several generations.
+Their lineage is thought to include Cochins, Hamburgs, and Dorkings.

 Is there a smaller version of this breed?
 Yes, there is a bantam variety, but we do not currently sell them at this time.